 o

 Cloudcroft does not have a public transportation system.

 This part of the country is often in a drought.
-Many residents keep back-up water tanks.
+Many residents keep a back-up water tank.

+o